elamont174/prismtheatre/README.md

 # Acknowledgements
 - My mentor Aleksei Konovalov was a great source of support and helped me work out how to make the home page responsive in the manner I wanted.
-- My husband Malcolm Lamont gave me a layman's viewpoint and made sure all the buttons worked.
+- My husband Malcolm Lamont gave me a layman's viewpoint and kept me sane throughout.
 - The team at Prism Theatre, especially Kim-louise Sparks, Victoria Bryan and Matt McAuley, let me take our vision and bring it to life - and also gave me permission to use the company name/photos/plans for my project!